deanebarker/episerver-dynamic-templates/README.md

 **Delegation of the Template Property:** The template property that you add in step 6 above will "delegate" its value if it has no value of its own.
 If there are no blocks in it (or if it's `null`), that property will go looking for a `TemplateBlock` named for the page type in the "Templates" folder.
 If it finds one, the property will return the `Elements` property from that block as its own value.
 So, every page that doesn't provide a value for their template property will "fallback" to central template, which is the entire point of templating.

-Those two basic principles are what make EDT work.
+Those two principles are what make EDT work.

 There's a third principle which isn't really "architectural," but just a feature hack: